Scaling Package Queries to a Billion Tuples via Hierarchical Partitioning and Customized Optimization: Introduction

 We, therefore, provide a novel partitioning algorithm, \dlv (\adlv), that satisfies these requirements.
 The advantages of \adlv over standard partitioning algorithms such as $k$-means~\cite{kmean}, hierarchical clustering~\cite{hiearchy}, and $k$-dimensional quad-trees~\cite{kdtree} are (1)~its ability to run under limited memory, (2)~its cache-friendliness, and (3)~its high parallelizability.
 Importantly, \adlv is a \textit{dynamic} scheme, which allows it to refine its partitions in response to outliers, i.e., to the shape of the distribution of the tuple's attributes: in our stylized example, a \adlv partition on the 64x64 resolution can isolate high peaks into their own groups to maintain low variance within groups. \adlv minimizes attribute variance to implicitly ensure that similar tuples are grouped together.

 At the end of \lsr, we end up with an in-memory ILP of a package query with tuples from the original relation.
 This ILP typically has at least hundreds of thousands of variables.
 Black-box ILP solvers would require a large amount of time to produce an optimal solution (especially when the underlying ILP is hard to solve) and hence, are unsuitable for \lsr.
 We, therefore, develop \filp, a new heuristic algorithm that can solve a package query over millions of tuples in less than a second with close-to-optimal objective values.
-It achieves this by first solving an LP that essentially removes the integrality constraints of the ILP and then formulates a second LP with restricted conditions to help prune tuples whose corresponding decision variables likely will not appear in the ILP solution.
+It achieves this by first solving an LP that essentially removes the integrality constraints of the ILP and then formulates a second LP using constraints that help prune tuples whose corresponding decision variables likely will not appear in the ILP solution.
 It effectively shrinks the original ILP into a very small sub-ILP that can be efficiently handled by black-box ILP solvers.
 As with any heuristic ILP solver, false infeasibility can occur in \filp when the pruning is too aggressive.
 We handle this issue by gradually reducing the degree of pruning until we end up solving the original ILP using a black-box ILP solver.

-As seen in Figure \ref{fig:summary}, \lsr extensively uses an LP solver for its intermediate layers and an ILP solver for layer~0.
-To further boost performance, we replace black-box LP solvers with our highly accurate and much faster implementation \pds by exploiting the special structure of the ILPs that arise when solving package queries (Section \ref{sec:pds}).
+\lsr extensively uses an LP solver for its intermediate layers and an ILP solver for layer~0. \ra{To further boost performance, we replace the intermediate black-box LP solver with our highly accurate and much faster implementation \pds, which exploits the special structure of the ILPs that arise when solving package queries compared to general ILPs (Section~\ref{sec:pds}).
+We also replace the final black-box ILP solver with our novel \filp heuristic ILP solver (Section~\ref{sec:filp}); see Figure~\ref{fig:summary}.}

 \textbf{Contributions.} In summary, we significantly expand the applicability of package-query technology to handle very large problems with potentially tight constraints via the following contributions: \begin{itemize}[leftmargin=*] \item A novel hierarchical strategy, called \lsr, for finding high-quality package tuples that avoids the pitfalls of the \sr approach (Section~\ref{sec:lsr}).